General Information Florida Made Lures Carolina Made Lures Al. Foss Lures Heddon Lures Pier Baits

 Bradenton, Florida - 1975 Patent

-The Odon Dragonfly was manufactured years earlier than its 1975 patent date.
+The Odon Dragonfly was designed and patented by Dennis Jacobs, who made his first lure in August 1972.
 The name is taken from "Odonata", which is the order of insects that includes dragonflys.
 The lure has a wooden body and flexible rubber wings.
-It was made in a wide variety of colors.
+According to Jacobs, the first Odon was blue with a green head.
+It was made in a wide variety of colors after that.

 Bob Ousley is best known for his Ousley Snook Minnow.
 It is shown here along with the large size of the Super Chug lure.